MiiMii1205/kyzenred-sddm/readme.md

 Here's a short list of every possible options found in the theme.config file:

-- `fontSize` : the size of the current font
+- `fontSize` : the size of the current font (in points)
 - `font` : the name of the used font
 - `blur` : toggles blurring
-- `PasswordFieldPlaceholderText` : a hardcoded placeholder text.
-For multilangual support I recomend kepping the original value
+- `passwordFieldPlaceholderText` : a hardcoded placeholder text.
+For multilingual support I recommend keeping the original value
 - `useDefaultWallpaper` : toggles the default background.
 If this is `false`, then if the current user doesn't have any desktop background set then a solid color background will be used instead of the default background
 - `background`: The default background to use.
 Will only show up if `useDefaultWallpaper` is set to `true`
-- `PasswordFieldCharacter` : a character that will be used to display password instead of the traditional median dot.
+- `passwordFieldCharacter` : a character that will be used to display password instead of the traditional median dot.